National Ice Cream Cone Day: Baskin-Robbins, Blue Bunny Offer Free Scoops

-National Ice Cream Cone Day is Sept.
-22. It's also the first day of fall, but dessert lovers shouldn't let that stand in their way.
+National Ice Cream Cone Day is today, Sept.
+22. It's also the first day of fall, but cold-dessert lovers shouldn't let that stand in their way -- the cooler weather just means your ice cream won't melt so fast.

 Whether that's true or not, Oregon dairyman Frederick Bruckman obtained a patent for a device that mass-produced flaky sugar cones in 1912.
 Bruckman eventually sold his business to Nabisco, which still makes Comet Cones today based on his recipe.

 Below are confirmed deals for National Ice Cream Cone Day.
-Check back for more promotions as we get closer to Sept.
-22.
+Check back for more promotions.

 Have an ice cream craving?
 Find out the best brands to order online and learn how to make ice cream in your food processor.